tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 --- abstract

-This document defines a method for dynamically discovering resolvers that support encrypted transports, and introduces the concept of a designating a resolver to be used for a subset of client queries based on domain.
+This document defines a method for dynamically discovering resolvers that support encrypted transports, and introduces the concept of designating a resolver to be used for a subset of client queries based on domain.
 This method is intended to work both for locally-hosted resolvers and resolvers accessible over the broader Internet.